ArthurAndGuitar/ArthurAndGuitar.github.io/README.md

 A: That's because VSCode doesn't have permission to delete the contents of the docs folder, its likely an issue caused by Window's One Drive cloud service.
 Deleting the docs folder manually instead works perfectly.

 ##### Q: Why is it called a static website
-A: A static website is opposite to a dynamic website, a dynamic website generates what it looks like when someone accesses it while a static website always remains the same and looks identical for everyone who accesses it .
+A: A static website is opposite of a dynamic website.
+An example of a dynamic website is twitter which can change what the site generates depending on data stored by the website.
+In contrast, a static website is more like a book, it doesn't hold any data that can change, so the website is fixed and will be the same for anyone who sees it.
 ## Credits

 - Nikolaas Christie
 - Bradley Barrientos
+- Pelican default theme by [Enrique Ramírez](https://enrique-ramirez.com)from [Smashing Magazine](https://www.smashingmagazine.com/2009/08/designing-a-html-5-layout-from-scratch/)